 With a file, you’ll use a slight bevel around the end of the cut to clear the sharp edges or burrs created by the hacksaw.

-Remember that you are working with a metal object, so you have to watch your hands and the edges while working.
+Remember that you’re working with a metal object, so you’ve to watch your hands and the edges while working.

-Other than the sharp edges, adjusting the threaded rod is easy and hassle-free.
+Other than the sharp edges, adjusting the threaded rod is easy and simple.

 You now have your very own adjustable base for the foam archery target box ready for use.

-• It’s best if you take time to study how to cut the threaded rod the right way, otherwise, you will struggle with getting the nuts and bolts into the rod
+It’s best if you take time to study how to cut the threaded rod the right way, otherwise, you’ll struggle with getting the nuts and bolts into the rod

 You’ve come to the most exciting part to test your DIY foam target in the comfort and privacy of your place.